-Please submit your request on a One-Time and Automatic Transaction form or IRA Required Minimum Distribution Request form, which you can obtain by calling us or at americancentury.com.
+Please submit your request on a Brokerage IRA Distribution form, which you can obtain by calling us or at americancentury.com.
 Be sure to provide all information requested on the form to ensure we have the information we need to process your request.
 You may be required to obtain a signature guarantee; please refer to the form for instructions or call us.

-We will include a copy of the most current IRS Form W-4R available at the time you request our forms.
-Because the IRS changes the recommended withholding percentages each year, it is your responsibility to ensure that the copy provided with our form is still the most current W-4R available from the IRS by the time you remit any withdrawal request to us.
+We will include a copy of the most current IRS Form W-4R available at the time you request our form.
+Because the IRS changes the recommended withholding percentages each year, it is your responsibility to ensure that the copy provided with our form is still the most current W-4R available from the IRS (at irs.gov/fw4r) by the time you remit any withdrawal request to us.
 Please review the W-4R form and then provide your W-4R election on our form.

 - Special withholding rules apply if you live outside the United States.
-Please contact us prior to submitting your distribution request for more information regarding these rules. - If a W-4R form and a distribution form are submitted together and there is a discrepancy in the withholding instructions, your withdrawal request will be rejected. - If you submit a handwritten request with instructions to withhold at a rate other than the 10% default rate, you must include a completed W-4R form, and it must be the most current one available from the IRS.
+Please contact us prior to submitting your distribution request for more information regarding these rules. - If a W-4R form and a distribution form are submitted together and there is a discrepancy in the withholding instructions, or you submit an outdated W-4R form, your withdrawal request will be rejected. - If you submit a handwritten request with instructions to withhold at a rate other than the 10% default rate, you must include a completed W-4R form, and it must be the most current one available from the IRS.
 Otherwise, your request will be rejected for not meeting IRS W-4R election requirements.

-State tax will be withheld if, at the time of your payment, your tax residency is within one of the mandatory withholding states.
+State tax will be withheld if, at the time of your distribution, your tax residency is within one of the mandatory withholding states.

-Replace "Federal (and state) income tax withholding notice," page 22, with the following:
+Replace "Federal (and state) income tax withholding notice," page 19, with the following: